Vacheron Constantin: Recent development

 George Ketterer died in 1969, and his son, Jacques Ketterer, succeeded as the head of Vacheron & Constantin.
 In 1970, the company officially changed its name to Vacheron Constantin.

 Vacheron Constantin was affected by the quartz crisis during 1970s and 1980s.
 When Jacques Ketterer died in 1987, Vacheron Constantin changed hands.
 Sheik Ahmed Zaki Yamani, the former Oil Minister of Saudi Arabia and avid watch collector, became the company's majority shareholder, who then folded Vacheron Constantin into his personal portfolio of holdings.
 In 1996, the entire share capital of Vacheron Constantin was bought by the Swiss Richemont Group.

 In 2004, Vacheron Constantin opened its new headquarters and manufacture in Plan-les-Ouates, Geneva.
 The Vacheron Constantin headquarters building in Geneva was designed by Bernard Tschumi, and has been noted for its architectural significance.
 In October 2005, the Richemont Group named Juan Carlos Torres as the chief executive officer of the company.

-Currently, the company is an active member of the Federation of the Swiss Watch Industry FH, and produces about 20,000 timepieces per year.
+The company is a member of the Federation of the Swiss Watch Industry FH, and produces about 20,000 timepieces per year.